A partnership to treat, study and cure scleroderma.

 It often begins with cold hands—fingers turn white or blue and become numb or tingly on exposure to cold.
 Months or years later, the skin thickens and hardens due to an excessive buildup of scar tissue.
 About 100,000 people in the United States suffer from scleroderma (also called systemic sclerosis).
 In the more serious form of this disease, this scar tissue can involve the internal organs leading to potentially life-threatening complications.

-The Scleroderma Program at McGovern Medical School at UTHealth is a patient-centered program to treat and study this multifaceted disease, established in 1998.
-Led by Maureen D. Mayes, MD, MPH, and Shervin Assassi, MD, MS, this program is one of the largest clinical and research centers in the world specializing in scleroderma.
+The Scleroderma Program at McGovern Medical School at UTHealth Houston is a patient-centered program to treat and study this multifaceted disease, established in 1998.
+Led by Maureen D. Mayes, MD, MPH, Shervin Assassi, MD, MS, and Zsuzsanna H. McMahan, MD, MHS this program is one of the largest clinical and research centers in the world specializing in scleroderma.
 Our multidisciplinary team includes rheumatologists, translational scientists, biostatisticians, clinical staff, and study coordinators.
-We also work closely with pulmonologists, cardiologists, dermatologists, and gastroenterologists at UTHealth who have extensive experience in treating persons with scleroderma.
+We also work closely with pulmonologists, cardiologists, dermatologists, and gastroenterologists at UTHealth Houston who have extensive experience in treating persons with scleroderma.

 To accelerate our understanding of disease biology and the development of more effective treatments, we use cutting-edge molecular techniques to elucidate the cellular and molecular events leading to Scleroderma.
 Moreover, we participate in clinical trials that aim at improving clinical management and quality of life for our patients.